 2) What are the easiest peppers to grow?

-Chinense species, which includes the superhots, habaneros, scotch bonnets, etc., tend to have slower germination times (often up to 6 weeks) and higher soil temperature requirements (75oF-90oF).
+Chinense species, which include the super hots, habaneros, scotch bonnets, etc., tend to have slower germination times and higher soil temperature requirements (75oF-90oF).

 Just keep in mind that the germination process can be slow and irregular as the degree of dormancy (or in other words, how long it takes those seeds to wake up and grow) varies considerably between species.